 JG's Tarentum Station, PA

 Arbor Ridge Vine & Grill, Buckner, KY (featuring The Vineyard on outdoor sign, menus, restaurant uniforms)

 This is the story of Linda Paul's artistic journey: Linda Paul was an urban planner and developer in Ontario, Canada.
 She married and immigrated to the United States in the early 1990's and found herself without a green card.
 With boundless time on her hands, she spent many hours walking the beaches in the San Francisco bay area.
 She would pick up pieces of dried seaweed and examine their shape.
 Deciding the sea plants looked like people, she decided to haul some home and paint faces on them.
 If this sounds very childlike, it was!
 Having painted the faces, she needed something to stick the seaweed people in.
 Some plaster should do it.
 Then needing to paint the plaster, she bought some basic kindergarten powder in dark blue, and voila, her first piece of art was born.
 It really looked like something a six year old child had created, but it was exactly this innocence and complete freedom that led her on.
 Liking the texture of her first "creation" , her brain thought, "I wonder what some plaster carrots would look like on a board.
 Off to the lumber yard for plaster and the grocery store for carrots!
 Her second piece was called "Flying Carrots" (see below) Something in her mind just opened up like a tidal wave and she was smitten with creating.
 Liking the vegetable theme, she created three more sculpted vegetable pieces and boldly entered them in an art juried art show in Burbank , California.
 She knew right there that this was to be her new path in life.

-15 years later, Linda Paul is now an internationally recognized and collected
+Many years later, Linda Paul is now an internationally recognized and collected painter and artist